 As laboratory technology has advanced, determining hormone levels with home hormone testing has become more available, offering a larger variety of testing options.
 They are as accurate as the lab tests you have when you visit a "lab draw" facility, hospital, or at your doctor's office, and additionally has the benefit of saving you time and money.

 Gone are the days when every test required drawing large vials of blood serum from your arm.
 Depending on the test, you easily collect your own sample from your saliva, urine, or a tiny blood-spot from your finger.

-Another advantage of home hormone testing is it makes it easier to take samples at specific times (such as in the early morning), or multiple times throught the day.
+Another advantage of home hormone testing is it makes it easier to take samples at specific times (such as in the early morning) or multiple times throughout the day.

 Why Are COMPREHENSIVE Hormone Test Profiles Beneficial?

 Canary Club offers comprehensive hormone panels, which combine thyroid, adrenal and sex hormone tests, with these advantages: